-On June 23, 2016, our site hosted "Evening Out" event. an Community members went to a presentation by PHACS Principal Investigator and Protocol Chair, Dr. Russ Van Dyke.
+On June 23, 2016, our site hosted Out" "Evening an event.
+Community members went to a presentation by PHACS Principal Investigator and Protocol Chair, Dr. Russ Van Dyke.
 There was a dinner and childcare at the event.
 This helped parents to see the presentation and hear study results while their children had more kid-friendly entertainment.
-We got great feedback from attendees liked who the opportunity to get together with providers, study coordinators, and other families.
+We got great feedback from attendees who liked the opportunity to get together with providers, study coordinators, and other families.